 Where is the extortion or entrapment?
 You are the one that posted the photo (without seeking a license which you could have easily paid for to compensate the artist) but for whatever reason, you did not.
 It's like stealing a CD from BestBuy because you didn't want to pay the fee and then using that on your commercial website (which is generally the scenario we deal with).
-So no, there is no extortion, and you were not entrapped.
-You brought this upon yourself so the best bet is to OWN UP and TAKE ACCOUNTABILITY and RESOLVE YOUR LEGAL ISSUE.
+So no, there is no extortion, and no, you were not entrapped.
+You brought this upon yourself so the best bet is to OWN UP TAKE ACCOUNTABILITY and RESOLVE YOUR LEGAL ISSUE.
 If not, we may be forced to resolve it through the federal court system.
-We have appeared in over 110+ federal copyright infringement cases.
+We have appeared in over 125 federal copyright infringement cases.

 6. Are you really going to file a lawsuit?

 Yes.
 Where cases "check all the boxes" we will be forced to sue your company and/or its officers and directors where willful infringement is shown (for example, you have your copyright symbol on your page indicating you understand the importance of copyright, but chose not to seek out a license).
 Once this happens, we will be forced to resolve this issue in federal court before a judge or jury.
 This will incur costs and filing fees which will be passed on to you once we are successful.

 7. I immediately took down the image so what's the problem?